myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 ```
 > it will create the given target folder(`~/.tapconfig`) if not exists
 > it will copy `tap/install-tap/tap-env.template` as `tap-env` under the target folder if not exists
-> it will copy all tap-values-TEMPLATE.yml to $TAP_ENV_DIR if the file doesn't exist in the $TAP_ENV_DIR
+> it will copy all tap-values-TEMPLATE.yml to directory where TAP_ENV file is located if the file is not already exists.

 `tap-env` file will be created as following.
 ```
-export TAP_ENV=/home/ubuntu/tap-config/tap-env
-export TAP_ENV_DIR=/home/ubuntu/tap-config
+export TAP_ENV=/home/ubuntu/tap-config/tap-env-file
 ```

 ##### how `TAP_ENV` works
-to separate config file from scripts, this script uses `~/.tapconfig` file and `TAP_ENV`, `TAP_ENV_DIR` environment variables
+to separate config file from installation scripts, this script uses `~/.tapconfig` file and `TAP_ENV` environment variables

 `~/.tapconfig` simply points to TAP_ENV file path
 ```
-export TAP_ENV=/home/ubuntu/tap-config/tap-env
-export TAP_ENV_DIR=/home/ubuntu/tap-config
+export TAP_ENV=/home/ubuntu/tap-config/tap-env-file
 ```
-- `TAP_ENV_DIR` has all config files required to this scripts.
--  `tap-env` file is key=value store where the KEY will be applied to tap-values file while installing and updating tap later on.
+-  `TAP_ENV` file is key=value store where the KEY will be applied to tap-values file while installing and updating tap later on.

 for example, following key in the `tap-env` file,
 ```